vmware-tanzu/velero/design/csi-snapshots.md

 Status: Draft

 The Container Storage Interface (CSI) [introduced an alpha snapshot API in Kubernetes v1.12][1].
-Current plans indicate it will reach beta support in Kubernetes v1.16.
+It will reach beta support in Kubernetes v1.17.
 This proposal documents an approach for integrating support for this snapshot API within Velero, augmenting its existing capabilities.

 ## Goals